pitt-miskov-zivanov-lab/VIOLIN/docs/code_reference.rst

 These functions discretize qualitative operations within VIOLIN:

 #. searching for an element in the reading output,
-#. comparing attributes, indentifying whether a given attribute
+#. comparing attributes, identifying whether a given attribute

    * matches exactly an attribute in a corresponding model interaction (MI),
    * is missing where a MI attribute is present,